Judge Brandt Shortland says woman with unhealthy fixation needs ongoing supervision

 Two days later, police served her with a criminal harassment order.

-A month later she left 25 phone messages on the victim's phone saying she was back in town, wanting to catch up and wanted a relationship with the woman.
+A month later, she left 25 phone messages on the victim's phone saying she was back in town, wanting to catch up and wanted a relationship with the woman.

 The victim's partner arrived home one morning to find Chang on the doorstep.